5-pebbles/auxv-dot-org/pages/random_crap/ttwhy.md

 ## How to Pass Kernel Arguments

-Select the instructions that work for you're bootloader/system:
+Select the instructions that work for your bootloader/system:

 ### 1. EFI boot stub